 Vegetative houseplants like pothos and monsteras benefit from artificial grow light with both red and blue wavelengths.
 Place the light one to five feet away from the plant, depending on the plant’s specific light needs.
 Keep the light on for six to twelve hours each day.

 Flowering houseplants also benefit from a balanced light.
-However, you can switch over to a light that includes far-red wavelengths to induce flowering in the spring.
+However, you can switch to light with far-red wavelengths to induce flowering in the spring.
 When you do this, you still want to include some blue light to keep your plant healthy.
 Keep the light one to five feet away from the plant and keep it on for six to twelve hours each day.

 Plants That Prefer Sunlight

 The truth is, any plant can be grown with artificial light.
-However, plants that require lots of direct sunlight can be a bit tricky.
+However, plants requiring lots of direct sunlight can be tricky.
 These plants can thrive under grow lights, but you’ll need to use high-quality lights that produce bright light.

-Larger, more mature houseplants (typically over 4’ tall) can also be a bit difficult to grow with artificial light since they require a large amount of light.
+Larger, more mature houseplants (typically over 4’ tall) can also be challenging to grow with artificial light since they require a lot of light.

 What are the Main Types of Artificial Grow Lights Suitable for Houseplants?

-When you start looking at grow lights, it’s easy to become overwhelmed.
-Not only do you have to be concerned about lumens and spectrum, but you also need to decide which type of artificial light you want.
-To make it a little easier, we’ve included information, pros, and cons about the main types of artificial grow lights.
+When you start looking at grow lights, you easily become overwhelmed.
+Not only do you have to be concerned about lumens and spectrum, but you must also decide which type of artificial light you want.
+To simplify it, we’ve included information, pros, and cons about the main types of artificial grow lights.

 Fluorescent Lights / CFL / HO